 2. We provide a list for HEPs to review

-On 30 September, we provide a list of new qualifications nominated to be added to the Tariff.
-As the new process is HEP led, we ask HEPs to input the following by 31 December:
+At the beginning of September, we provide a list of new qualifications nominated to be added to the Tariff.
+As the new process is HEP led, we ask HEPs to input the following by 30 September: